zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

 ## Summary

-In this exercise, you used the Semantic Kernel SDK to create AI incident and devops agents that can automatically detect issues and apply resolutions.
+In this exercise, you used the Azure AI Agent Service and Semantic Kernel SDK to create AI incident and devops agents that can automatically detect issues and apply resolutions.
 Great work!

 ## Clean up